 Just as he’s zippering up his lone suitcase he hears a familiar voice from behind him: “You feeling lucky punk?”
 He turns around and sitting in a chair is Becky’s dead husband, Ned dressed up like Dirty Harry era Clint Eastwood.
 “Well, do you punk?”

 Steele thinks ‘WTF,’ and turns to leave not sure what’s going on, but just as he is about to open the door Dirty Harry-Ned pins him against the wall and sticks the barrel of .44 magnum gun up to his chin and says: “Running away again, punk?
-Listen to me, you come here without a pot to piss in, throw out all that quiet, earnest bullshit and win her heart.
-But, when it gets a little rough you just run out on her?
-On Kyle?
+Listen to me, you think you can come here without a pot to piss in, throw out all that quiet confident bullshit to win her heart and then just run away when the going gets a little rough?
 Well, not today . . . punk!

 That is a woman full of passion and desire.
-Enough with this sincere, sober bullshit.
-Tell her you want to lick every inch of her body and then do it.
-Tell her you want to take her in the laundry room and bend her over the kitchen sink and then do it.
-Tell her you want to make her body quake so forcefully that her sister in Toledo will orgasim too and then do it.”
+Enough with this earnest, drifter bullshit.
+Tell her you want to lick every inch of her body, and then do it.
+Tell her you want to take her in the laundry room and in the the kitchen, and then do it.
+Tell her you want to make her body shake so hard that her sister in Toledo will feel it, and then do it.”

 Steele blinked and Dirty Harry-Ned was gone.
-Not sure what just happened he, nevertheless, searches out Becky and whispers in her ear that he’s sorry and wants to make it up to her by licking every inch of her body.
-Instantly he can sense her excitement.
-They make love all night long on the countertops and in the hallways of the inn.
-They take each other in the basement and in the bathroom.
-And, finally, with the sun coming up, their bare asses freezing on the inn porch, they hear the bells of Christmas ring.
+Not sure what just happened he, nevertheless, searched out Becky and whispered in her ear that he’s sorry and wants to make it up to her by licking every inch of her body.
+Instantly he could sense her excitement.
+Then, they make love all night long on the countertops and in the hallways of the inn.
+They took each other in the basement and in the bathroom.
+And, finally, with the sun coming up, their bare asses freezing on the inn porch, they heard the bells of Christmas ring.

-As they untangle and pull on their clothes, Steele sees over Becky’s shoulder Dirty Harry-Ned, leaning against a railing.
-He doesn’t exactly smile, but he holsters his .44 magnum and in his ears Steele hears his voice: “Good job . . . punk.”
+As they untangled and pulled on their clothes, Steele saw over Becky’s shoulder Dirty Harry-Ned, leaning against a railing.
+He didn’t exactly smile as he holstered his .44 magnum.
+In his ears Steele heard his voice: “Good job . . . punk.”

 Kane thought the script was a natural fit for the Hallmark Channel.
 However, the only feedback he received was a one word email that said, “Really?” with an eye roll meme.